English Version

 Since 5th April self organised teams have been cleaning Moria, Xios and Leros due to the state doing nothing to clear large piles of rubbish throughout the camp and a total lack of care for hygiene.

 On 5th April Prisoners of PROKEKA detention centre on Moria went on hunger strike.
 Four detainees sewed their mouths shut in protest, however after a few hours a doctor was called to come and remove the thread by force.
 A police special forces unit has been stationed there with hunger strikers constantly threatened and ridiculed.
 A small number of men were removed from their cells for interrogation and at least one of them was beaten.
+After 3 days the hunger strike ended however circumstances surrounding how remain unclear because police have blocked prisoners’ communication channels with each other and with the outside world.
+Detainees are denied access to their telephones on weekdays, so they are cut off from support networks.
+During the week, police blocked communication between rooms in the prison.

 On 6th April people in Malakasa camp demonstrated against lack of food on the 2nd day after the camp being closed due to quarantine.